Pre-Professional Physical Therapy

 Associate Professor E. A. Dannecker**, T. M. Guess**, S. P. Sayers**

-Assistant Teaching Professor R. Bliss*, J. Bridges*, A. Campbell*, G. Cox, J. Hall*
+Assistant Teaching Professor R. Bliss*, J. Bridges*, R. Carpenter, G. Cox, J. Hall*

 Graduate Faculty Member - membership is required to teach graduate-level courses, chair master's thesis committees, and serve on doctoral examination and dissertation committees.